Welcome to the Onalaska Log Building

 One-day classes, you will learn to build a log building in that one day, guaranteed.
 The key to this success is the Butt and Pass building method, no notching and no need to season the logs before building, and no real building expertise is needed.

 The 2013 classes were great folks with lots of enthusiasm.
-The next class is Saturday May 24, 2014 and there are 5 seats remaining.
-We will hold class for you if you can get a group of at least 4 together.
+The May 24, 2014 is now full and the next class after that will be Saturday May 31.
+After that, the next class is Saturday July 12 and there are 6 seats remaining.
+We can hold class at other times if you can get a group of at least 4 together.
+Tuition is $325 per person ($300 per person for parties of 2 or more) and includes an outstanding pizza lunch provided by our local pizzarie.
 Phone number 360-978-4962.
 Thanks.

 Need an idea for Christmas or birthday?
 How about nabbing them a tuition to the class.